papasop/Einstein-s/README.md

    → It gives correct 2D curvature but NOT 4D vacuum condition → The gap is real and structural (need σ₂)

-2. PARTIALLY RESOLVED (Step 2): K=1 at field level CAN be read as R=0 → C_radial = C_angular is a valid "field-level K=1"
+2. CLOSED (Gap Closure): K=1 at field level DOES give R_μν = 0
-   → But this is interpretation of GR, not derivation from cost → The reading is correct; the derivation gap remains
+   → Two conditions: K_field = 1 AND K_angular = 1
+   → Together give full vacuum Einstein equations
+   → No Jacobson patching needed

 3. Matter definition from cost deviation may be circular → "T_μν = G_μν/8π" is just the definition